CamilleScholtz/prt/runtime/man/prt.md

 ## COMMANDS

 The prt syntax is inspired by `prt-get(8)`, `git(8)` and `go(8)`, and thus uses so called commands which always have to be the first non-option argument passed.
+Each command is documented in its own manpage.
+For example, the install command is documented in `prt-install(8)`.
 The commands are:

 `depends`   list dependencies recursively,